Columbus Commercial RefrigerationColumbus CommercialRefrigeration

 ETA and Rate Confirmation

 Estimated time of arrival and rate structure are confirmed before dispatch.
-There are no mystery service fees and no surprise after-hours billing — the dispatched provider explains pricing before the work begins.
+The dispatched provider explains diagnostic fee, trip charge, labor rate, after-hours pricing, and any emergency surcharge before work begins.

 EPA Certification Documentation Available

 Refrigeration work involving refrigerant requires EPA Section 608 certification under federal regulations.
-Service partners are required to hold appropriate EPA Section 608 certifications, and documentation is available on request from the dispatched provider.
+For requests involving refrigerant handling, ask the dispatched provider to confirm the appropriate Section 608 certification before work begins; documentation can be requested directly from the provider.

 Clear Exclusions